cosmos/sdk-tutorials/academy/4-my-own-chain/game-wager.md

 ## Obtaining the capability

-With your requirements declared it is time to make sure your keeper receives a reference to a bank keeper.
-First, add a `BankKeeper` to your keeper in `x/checkers/keeper/keeper.go`:
+With your requirements declared, it is time to make sure your keeper receives a reference to a bank keeper.
+First add a `BankKeeper` to your keeper in `x/checkers/keeper/keeper.go`:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/872366cd/x/checkers/keeper/keeper.go#L16]
 type (